 AMI and Radio Frequency (RF) Technology

 Some customers have questions regarding the health effects of AMI technology, specifically regarding radio frequency (RF) emissions.
-The meters will transmit brief signals once each hour unless the power fails, in which case they will broadcast an alert to us, or unless we call upon them for a response, which will rarely happen.
+The meters will transmit brief signals unless the power fails, in which case they will broadcast an alert to us, or unless we call upon them for a response, which will rarely happen.
 All meters IREA installs as part of the AMI project will operate well below RF emission limits set by the Federal Communications Commission (FCC).
 They will generate much less RF energy than many other household items we use daily, including cell phones and microwaves.

 The interactive chart below shows the relative levels of radio frequency emitted by several commonly used electronic devices.
 An AMI meter emits just 0.000015 milliwatts of radio frequency per square centimeter at just 3 feet away, while a cell phone emits 12,667 times as much RF when held to an ear.